Tuesday 24 April 2012

 "When we get back to our house can we lay out a load of ingredients we need to use up and then you cook something out of them?
 Would that be fun for you?"

 Of course it would!
 I didn't spend my teenage years watching ready steady cook everyday after school for nothing!
 I'm always up for a creative culinary challenge (and particularly any excuse to show off).
+Naomi and Martin are two splendid newly weds who live seconds away from Brighton beach.

 They were married on the same day that Richard and I met.
 The only significance in this fact was that the first time I saw Richard he was looking particularly dashing in a suit.
 In fact come to think of it, I also happened to be wearing a suit then, and a top hat, as we met after the wedding at a Halloween party where I had decided to dress as an undertaker.